camunda/camunda-docs-manual/content/reference/rest/external-task/post-unlock.md

 ---

-Unlock an external task.
+Unlocks an external task by id.
 Clears the task's lock expiration time and worker id.

 # Method